PseudoResonance/Pixy2JavaAPI/README.md

 | 4 | TXD |
 | 6 | ⏚ Ground |

-**NOTE**: The RoboRIO does not have a 5V output for UART/Serial/RS-232, and thus, the 5V must be sourced elsewhere, such as from the VRM.
+**NOTE**: The RoboRIO does not have a 5V output for UART/Serial/RS-232, and thus, the 5V must be sourced elsewhere, such as from the VRM, or another 5V pin.

 #### Pixy2 Pinout
 ![Pixy2 Pinout](https://docs.pixycam.com/wiki/lib/exe/fetch.php?w=640&tok=f1a03d&media=wiki:v2:image_248_2.jpg "Pixy2 Pinout")